blaenk/blaenk.github.io/provider/posts/dots.markdown

 [cargo culting]: http://en.wikipedia.org/wiki/Cargo_cult_programming

-I do enjoy looking at other peoples' dotfiles from time to time to see what I can pick out and adapt to my own, but otherwise I like to grow mine organically --- that is, only configure what I need, as I need it --- to ensure that I really understand my configuration.
+I do enjoy looking at other peoples' dotfiles from time to time to see what I can pick out and adapt to my own, but otherwise I like to grow mine organically---that is, only configure what I need, as I need it---to ensure that I really understand my configuration.
 As a result, I created [my own dotfiles] from scratch.

 [dotfiles]: http://en.wikipedia.org/wiki/Dotfile#Unix_and_Unix-like_environments
 [my own dotfiles]: https://github.com/blaenk/dots